clementvidon/Makefile_tutor/README.md

 <sub><sub><hr></sub></sub>

-- **Compiling with a library recap**:

-Compiling with a library requires, in addition to a C project and a library, a `-I` flag that indicates to the compiler where to find the library header files, `-L` indicate to the linker where to find the library and `-l` the name of this library (conventionally: lib<name>).
+- **Build with a library** requires three flags: `-I` tell the compiler where to find the lib header files, `-L` tells the linker where to look for the library and `-l` the name of this library (without its conventional `lib` prefix).

 For example: `-I lib/libarom/include -L lib/libarom -l arom`